paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

     (i) to determine targets that would be optimally addressed or defeated by weapons that incorporate novel energetic materials; and

-    (ii) to inform the program objective memorandum process; and
+    (ii) to inform the program objective memorandum process;

-  (C) identifying any shortfalls in the supply chain for energetic materials and developing plans to alleviate any shortfalls through the expansion of the energetic materials industrial base to include critical contractors, subcontractors, and suppliers.
+  (C) identifying any shortfalls in the supply chain for energetic materials and developing plans to alleviate any shortfalls through the expansion of the energetic materials industrial base to include critical contractors, subcontractors, and suppliers; and

+  (D) identifying raw material waste produced during the explosives manufacturing process and developing plans to reduce waste and optimize production.

 (2) Coordinate and ensure consistency and congruity among research, development, test, and evaluation efforts in energetic materials across the Department of Defense—